denizen-star/hunter/docs/JOB_HUNTING_WORKFLOW.md

 - **Generating tailored content**: Cover letters and emails ready to customize
 - **Tracking progress**: Never lose track of where you are in each application
 - **Supporting follow-ups**: Easy to see what needs attention
-- **Interview preparation**: Research and talking points ready when you need them
-- **Post-interview organization**: Templates and tracking for professional follow-ups

-The key is **consistency**—using Hunter at every step ensures nothing falls through the cracks and every application gets the attention it deserves, from initial application through interview follow-ups.
+The key is **consistency**—using Hunter at every step ensures nothing falls through the cracks and every application gets the attention it deserves.